KxSystems/docs/docs/basics/parsetrees.md

 ## Functional form of a qSQL query

-Sometimes you need to translate a [qSQL query](qsql.md) into its [functional form](funsql.md), for example, so you can pass column names as arguments.
+Sometimes you need to translate a [qSQL query](qsql.md) into its [functional form](funsql.md).
+For example, so you can pass column names as arguments.
 Details are provided [here](funsql.md#conversion-using-parse).